fs-dlh/fs-dlh/blog/regularization_task8.md

 $$\text{Loss} = \text{Original Loss} + \lambda \sum (w_i)^2$$

-Known as weight decay, it gradually penalizes large weights and decays them toward zero2.
-However, because the penalty for tiny weights is incredibly small, L2 never reduces weights to exactly zero2—it keeps all features but minimizes their overall influence27
+Known as weight decay, it gradually penalizes large weights and decays them toward zero.
+However, because the penalty for tiny weights is incredibly small, L2 never reduces weights to exactly zero2—it keeps all features but minimizes their overall influence.

 ## How it works:
-It places a tax proportional to the square of each item's weight, shrinking all features to be as small as possible but never removing them entirely (shrinking all toys to a tiny size)
+It places a tax proportional to the square of each item's weight, shrinking all features to be as small as possible but never removing them entirely (shrinking all toys to a tiny size).

 ## Pros:
 Handles correlated features exceptionally well